xenify-io/litepaper/README.md

 ## 🌊 Initial Liquidity Cycle

 To jumpstart a thriving ecosystem that allows our community to trade XNF immediately upon launch, 100,000 XNF will be set aside to bootstrap protocol-owned liquidity.
-Upon completion of this initial phase, our protocol will establish the XNF-WETH trading pair using this allocated XNF.
-The protocol will utilise the majority of the fees collected from the first day's activities, encompassing swap fees, native fees, and burn fees, to form an XNF-WETH V3 liquidity pool at the end of the cycle.
+Upon completion of this initial phase, our protocol will establish the WETH-XNF trading pair using this allocated XNF.
+The protocol will utilise the majority of the fees collected from the first day's activities, encompassing swap fees, native fees, and burn fees, to form an WETH-XNF V3 liquidity pool at the end of the cycle.

-The initial price for the XNF-WETH pair is set at $1.00, ensuring an equal distribution of both ETH and XNF across the entire range.
+The initial price for the WETH-XNF pair is set at $1.00, ensuring an equal distribution of both ETH and XNF across the entire range.
 However, if the ETH acquired from fees during the initial cycle increases significantly, the initial price will rise above $1.00.
 On the other hand, if the ETH acquired during the initial cycle does not reach the minimum value of $100k at deployment, the initial price will be adjusted to match its pairing with 100k XNF, potentially setting the starting price below $1.00.

-Please be aware that liquidity providers will not be able to add liquidity to the XNF-WETH 1% fee tier.
-Additionally, it’s important to note that only the protocol itself has the capability to conduct purchases from its own liquidity in the XNF-WETH pool.
+Please be aware that liquidity providers will not be able to add liquidity to the WETH-XNF 1% fee tier.
+Additionally, it’s important to note that only the protocol itself has the capability to conduct purchases from its own liquidity in the WETH-XNF pool.
 XNF holders can only execute sell transactions either through the Xenify site or directly via the recycling contract.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## 🌊 Subsequent Liquidity Cycles

 Our protocol is designed to ensure the perpetual growth of ETH protocol-owned liquidity with each subsequent cycle.
 From the second cycle onwards, the ETH obtained daily through burn fees, native fees, swap fees, and recycling activities will be used to support ETH liquidity proliferation.
 Within this framework, 100% of the ETH is used to market-buy and burn XNF.
 Simultaneously, the equivalent amount of WETH, which was utilised for the buyback and burn of XNF, is allocated to the protocol-owned pool.
-This action results in a significant increase in WETH within the XNF-WETH liquidity pool, ensuring comprehensive coverage across the entire protocol-owned range.
+This action results in a significant increase in WETH within the WETH-XNF liquidity pool, ensuring comprehensive coverage across the entire protocol-owned range.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)